Kinto/kinto/docs/api/resource.rst

 When filtering on ``last_modified`` every deleted records will appear in the list with a deleted status (``deleted=true``).

-If the request header ``If-None-Match`` is provided, and if the collection has not suffered changes meanwhile, a ``304 Not Modified`` response is returned.
+If the request header ``If-None-Match`` is provided as described in the :ref:`section about timestamps <server-timestamps>` and if the collection was not changed, a ``304 Not Modified`` response is returned.

 .. note::